TulipCharts/tulipindicators/README.md

 You should get a static library, `libindicators.a`.
 You'll need that library and the header file `indicators.h` to use Tulip Indicators in your code.

+## Not Building

+If you don't want to build the library, you can simply add the `tiamalgamation.c` file to your project, along with `indicators.h` and candles.h`.
+The amalgamation file contains all of Tulip Indicators - you don't actually need any of the other source files.

+This is the recommended method to import Tulip Indicators into code for bindings to other languages, since it makes it very easy to update versions.

 ## Usage